owka54/PERN-TwitterClone/README.md

 ## Features to add

-1. Edit posts
-2. Delete posts
+1. Delete posts
-3. Click on users name to see their posts
+2. Click on users name to see their posts

+## Things to fix

+1. Empty post shouldn't be allowed